 Each student must complete two substantial legal research and writing projects to graduate from the School of Law.
 One project requirement will be met upon successful completion of the three semesters of the legal writing curriculum (Legal Research and Legal Communication I and II).
+A student may not fulfill the second legal research and writing project requirement until after he or she has successfully completed the first legal research and writing project.
 The second project requirement may be met in one of four ways: